;

 For example, you may know someone who dropped out of high school but is wealthy.
 On the other hand, you may know someone who went to college but is saddled with student loan debt.

-Contrary to these examples, you may know someone who dropped out of high school that is poor and another person who went to college that is wealthy.
+Contrary to the previous examples, you may know someone who dropped out of high school and who is financially poor and another who went to college and who is wealthy.
 These associations can impact your beliefs about education.

 Questions About Your Educational Beliefs

-Without critical thinking, people do not usually consider the differences between education, school, learning, teaching, and homeschooling.
-However, when you examine your belief system about these concepts, then you have the ability to make a conscious choice about how to educate your children.
+Without critical thought, people rarely consider the differences between education, school, learning, teaching, and homeschooling.
+However, when you examine your belief system about these concepts, you can consciously choose how to educate your children.

 While it is a common belief that school and education are equivalent, at HomeSchool ThinkTank, we see vast differences between schooling and educating a child.
 As you ask yourself the following questions, consider how education is different from school.